Vinskky/PlatformerGame/README.md

  - A: Moves left
  - D: Moves Right
  - Spacebar: Jump
- - "+": Increase volume of the game
+ - "+": Increase volume of the game and sound fx
- - "-": Decrease volume of the game
+ - "-": Decrease volume of the game and sound fx

  - Aditional controls in GOD MODE:
  - W: Moves Up (with height limitations)